 3-6 class hours.

-- 100 yds DK (3) or heavier yarn and needles appropriate for yarn (from ball band or experience) for swatch homework and class exercises.
+- Needles appropriate for yarn for swatch homework and class exercises.

-- Paper, pencil and eraser for drawing cowl shapes.
+- Paper, pencil and eraser for drawing cowl shapes, calculator.

-Work 2×2 Rib and Seaweed Pattern swatches.
+Using homework yarn, work 2×2 Rib and Seaweed pattern swatches as described below.
 Choose a stitch pattern and yarn for your own cowl, and make a swatch 5 inches square; bind off.

 Cast on 28 sts.
 Work in 2×2 rib until work measures 5 inches; bind off.